 The good news is that 86% of LBP is non-specifc which means it probably involves the discs, joints, ligaments and almost certainly, the muscles.
 The chart above shows the breakdown of the percentages for back pain as it presents to healthcare practitioners (Gordon Waddell, 2004).

-Most healthcare systems are reluctant to spend money on investigations for non-specifc LBP.
-Thankfully, this group of patients can be most improved by trigger point therapy techniques.
+Most healthcare systems are reluctant to spend money on investigations for non-specific LBP.
+Thankfully, this group of patients can be most improved by trigger point and other manual therapy techniques.
 To get a more complete picture however, we need to peer a little bit into that remaining 14%.

 The final 2% is from secondary (metastasis) or primary cancers, osteomyelitis and or vertebral fractures.
 As the numbers show, these cases make up a tiny proportion of LBP cases, and LBP is so common that you should not panic at the onset of pain.
 Start by finding yourself a good manual therapist!